evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 82kWh and a net capacity of 75kWh, meaning you have a 7kWh buffer for protection.
 (8,5%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 542 to 533 km (337-331 mi).
-Bigger wheels are an example of an option that increases consumption and reduces range.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 13,8kWh/100km for the basic version and 14,1kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 31 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 46% resulting in an actual charge speed including time loss on 109kW.
 Each charge session would take 17 minutes and 55 seconds.